 Every morning I head out to my horse’s paddock loaded up with balls, hula hoops, traffic cones, and other toys.

-My horses see me coming and run over to say hello and check out what I’m carrying.
+My horses see me coming and run over to say hello and investigate what I’m carrying.

 I sometimes wonder what the neighbors think.
 They have ‘normal’ horses and are doing ‘normal’ things with them.